home-banner-truffles-climate.jpg

 Truffles are disappearing

 Most of us know truffles only as a luxury food that makes our entrée expensive.
-However, some indigenous communities and animal species depend on truffles for their nutritional needs.
-In the desert of the Kalahari, the San people, who have consumed Kalahituber truffles for centuries, can attest to the tale of the disappearing truffle.3 Long term data on the effects of climate change in the Kalahari shows that the desert is, indeed, getting drier and hotter.3
+However, some indigenous communities depend on truffles for their nutritional needs, and some wildlife species also depend on truffles to survive.
+In the desert of the Kalahari, the San people, who have consumed Kalahituber truffles for centuries, can attest to the tale of the disappearing truffle.3 Long-term data on the effects of climate change in the Kalahari shows that the desert is, indeed, getting drier and hotter.3

 What will happen to truffles in the future?

-Besides being an important part of some diets, truffles are crucial for the hypogeal (underground) ecological cycle, as well as the health of the host plants that share their symbiotic function.
+Besides being an important part of some diets, truffles are crucial for the hypogeal (underground) ecological cycle and the health of the host plants that share their symbiotic function.
 Attempts to grow truffle varieties all around the world contribute towards ensuring year-round availability instead of seasonal plantations.
 But, this too is likely to be adversely affected by increasing water scarcity that would in turn affect irrigation practices.
 The future of the truffle – both jewel of the kitchen and fuel of the desert – thus lies uncertain.

 Related articles